Information for the 2021 President’s Contests will be posted in November 2020!

 - Newspaper article or column, magazine article, poem, short story:

-Send one copy of each entry, as published.
-Send valid link to
+Send one copy of each entry, as a valid link or .pdf ONLY, to

 - Materials submitted for the contest will not be returned.

-- With each entry, send a cover sheet which includes:
+- With each physical entry (Walter Williams, Show-Me, Chapter Anthology ONLY), send a cover sheet which includes:

-The writer’s name, address, telephone number, and e-mail address, and the title of the submission and the publisher’s name and date of publication.
+The writer’s name, address, telephone number, and e-mail address, the title of the submission, and the publisher’s name and date of publication.

 - Entry fee:

-- Mail physical book entries with sufficient postage to the following as per category entered.
+- Mail physical book entries to the following address: